Pelican Island National Wildlife Refuge

-Pelican Island National Wildlife Refuge is a United States National Wildlife Refuge (NWR), and part of the Everglades Headwaters NWR complex, located just off the western coast of North Hutchinson Island in the Indian River Lagoon east of Sebastian, Florida.
+Pelican Island National Wildlife Refuge is a United States National Wildlife Refuge (NWR), and part of the Everglades Headwaters NWR complex, located just off the western coast of Orchid Island, Florida in the Indian River Lagoon east of Sebastian, Florida.
 The refuge consists of a 3 acre island that includes an additional 2.5 acre of surrounding water and is located off the east coast of Florida of the Indian River Lagoon.
 Established by an executive order of President Theodore Roosevelt on March 14, 1903, Pelican Island was the first National wildlife refuge in the United States.
 It was created to protect egrets and other birds from extinction through plume hunting.
+The oldest government wildlife refuge of any kind in North America is the Lake Merritt Bird Refuge in Oakland, California.
+Oakland Mayor Samuel Merritt declared it a wildlife refuge for migrating birds in 1869.
+In 1870, the state of California designated Lake Merritt a state game refuge.

 Management

 Pelican Island is administered as part of the 8,000 acre Everglades Headwaters NWR complex along with Archie Carr NWR, Lake Wales Ridge NWR, and the Everglades Headwaters NWR and Conservation Area, created in 2012 (556th unit of the National Wildlife Refuge System) with a 10 acre donation and other lands covering approximately 150,000 acres north of Lake Okeechobee.
 100,000 acres will be held under "conservation easement"s through the U.S. Department of the Interior and the U.S. Fish and Wildlife Service.
 This allows landowners the right to retain ownership of the land, with the ability to continue farming or ranching, ensuring that the land can't be subdivided or developed.

 Pelican Island NWR has been placed on the List of Ramsar wetlands of international importance along with other areas of wetlands in the United States.